ghesio/design-pattern/design_principles.md

 Unfortunately, inheritance comes with some downsides, that often becomes apparent only after your project has tons of interfaces:

-1. *a subclass can't reduce the interface of the superclass* - you have to implement all abstract methods even if you won't be using the,
+1. *a subclass can't reduce the interface of the superclass* - you have to implement all abstract methods even if you won't be using them
-2. *when overriding methods you need to make sure that the behaviour is compatible with the base one* - objects of the subcalss may be passed to any code that expects objects of the superclass and you don't want that code to break
+2. *when overriding methods you need to make sure that the behaviour is compatible with the base one* - objects of the subclass may be passed to any code that expects objects of the superclass and you don't want that code to break
 3. *inheritance breaks encapsulation of the superclass* - the internal details of the parent class become available to the subclass
 4. *subclasses are tightly coupled to superclasses* - any change in superclass may break the functionality of subclasses
 5. *reusing code through inheritance can lead to parallel inheritance hierarchies* - inheritance usually takes place in a single dimension - having more than one create complex subclass combinations